BSkyB announces new buyback after strong year

-LONDON BSkyB announced a new 500 million pound share buyback on Friday as it released full-year results showing the group in fighting spirits ahead of its pending pay-TV battle with telecoms giant BT.
+LONDON BSkyB announced a new 500 million pound ($766 million)share buyback on Friday as it released full-year results showing the group in fighting spirits ahead of its pending pay-TV battle with telecoms giant BT.

 Britain's dominant pay-TV group, which provides telephony, broadband and premium TV, said it intended to seek approval for the new capital return in November, while it also hiked its full-year dividend by 18 percent.